calculix/CalculiX-Examples/NonLinear/Honeycomb/README.md

 # Honeycomb Sandwich
-Tested with CGX/CCX 2.12
+Tested with CGX 2.12.1/CCX 2.12

-CGX generates spurious nodes which deteriorate the convergence of the model.
-See issue #14
+There are issues with the convergence control.

 + Non-linear static analysis
 + Plasticity